-In 2021, romance scams were one of the most profitable types of fraud on social media — second only to investment scams.
+In recent years, romance scams were one of the most profitable types of fraud on social media — second only to investment scams.
 With losses hitting record highs over the last few years, it’s important to be aware of how romance scams happen and what to do if you or someone you know become the target of one.

 What is a romance scam?

 Romance scams can affect a range of people.
 Criminals typically target emotionally vulnerable individuals, like someone who lost a partner or is isolated because of the pandemic or other reasons.